Asymptotics for conformal inference: Asymptotics for novelty detection

 with $ \Sigma_\alpha={{G'(\T_\alpha)^2\T_\alpha(1-\T_\alpha)\brac{\pi_0\sigma^2+(1-\sigma^2){\alpha^{-2}}}}}{} +{\brac{\alpha^{-1}-\pi_0}^2\paren{1-\pi_0}^{-1}G(\T_\alpha)(1-G(\T_\alpha))\sigma^2}{}. $ \end{theorem}

-Theorem~\ref{thr:BH95} is a direct corollary of Proposition~\ref{thr:BH95Process}, itself proved in Section~\ref{proof:BH95}.
-It relies on the pipeline introduced by \cite{Neu2008}, which consists in first deriving a functional central limit theorem for the e.c.d.f. of the $p$-values and then to use the functional delta method \citep{Vaart1998}.
+Theorem~\ref{thr:BH95}, proved in Section~\ref{proof:BH95}, relies on the pipeline introduced by \cite{Neu2008}, which consists in first deriving a functional central limit theorem for the e.c.d.f. of the $p$-values and then using the functional delta method \citep{Vaart1998}.

 Interestingly, under the assumptions of Theorem~\ref{thr:BH95} and if $\sigma^2>0$, \eqref{eq:asymptoticFDPBH} yields